HOT TOPICS | MPSERS

 The Pension Plus plan, more commonly known as the Hybrid Plan, includes both a defined benefit component as well as a defined contribution 401(k)-style component.
 The Hybrid Plan was introduced in 2010 in response to the rising UAAL, allowing both employees and employers to share the risks associated with retirement investments.
 All new employees hired after July 1, 2010, are placed into the Hybrid Plan (unless they opt out and choose to use the optional 401(k) or 457 plans that were created in 2012).

 Unlike the outmoded Basic Plan and MIP, the Hybrid Plan has a total zero unfunded liability.
 Since its inception, the plan has had a 100% fund balance (compared to the roughly 60.5% funded legacy direct benefit programs), often exceeding 100% and allowing excess returns to be used to pay down the existing liability from the older plans.
-In fact, without the Hybrid Plan to offset the costs of legacy liability, the state would face $550 million in additional liability fees in the first year alone.

 As new employees enter into the Hybrid Plan, they begin to accumulate retirement benefits of their own.
 According to the Office of Retirement Services (ORS) within the Michigan Department of Technology, Management, and Budget, these new benefits (and subsequent employee contribution into the system) are of vital importance to state’s ability to pay down the $27 billion existing UAAL.